|

 Bunker Hill Monument

 The Battle of Bunker Hill on June 17, 1775, was the first major battle of the Revolutionary War and predicted the character and outcome of the rest of the war.
-You can take the 294 stairs to the top if you have energy left.
+You can take the 294 stairs to the top if you have energy.
 You will be rewarded with a breathtaking view from the top.
 The monument marks the end of the Freedom Trail.

 Bunker Hill Monument